Chasin' the Wind

 "Chasin' the Wind" is a rock ballad song written by Diane Warren and recorded by the band Chicago, for their 1991 studio album Twenty 1, featuring Bill Champlin on vocals.
 The song was produced and engineered by Ron Nevison and mixed by Humberto Gatica.

 "Chasin' the Wind" was released as the first single from Twenty 1 in January 1991.
 Its B-side is the song "Only Time Can Heal the Wounded".
+It is the first song to feature Tris Imboden on drums, after Danny Seraphine's departure in the previous year.

 "Chasin' the Wind" peaked at No. 13 on the Billboard Adult Contemporary chart and No. 39 on the Billboard Hot 100.
-It is the band's last top 40 hit to date (although they have made subsequent appearances on the Adult Contemporary chart).
+It is the band's 36th and final top 40 hit on the latter chart.

+The song's music video was directed by Michael Bay.